 |9.||Leica V-LUX Typ 114||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |16.||Panasonic TZ90||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the S5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D-LUX 7 does not feature such a mic input.

 Both the D-LUX 7 and the S5 are recent models that are part of the current product line-up.
 The D-LUX 7 replaced the earlier Leica D-LUX Typ 109, while the S5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica D-LUX 7 Manual (free pdf) or the online Panasonic S5 Manual.
+Further information on the features and operation of the D-LUX 7 and S5 can be found, respectively, in the Leica D-LUX 7 Manual (free pdf) or the online Panasonic S5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica D-LUX 7 and the Panasonic S5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2764k vs 2360k dots).

 - Faster burst: Shoots at higher frequency (11 vs 7 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has a lens built-in, whereas the S5 requires a separate lens.